 There’s something very exciting about afternoon tea for me.
 First of all, sipping tea from fine china in the middle of the day makes one feel like royalty.
-What girl doesn’t have dreams of becoming a princess?
-Secondly, tiny food (for some inexplicable reason) gives a feeling of extreme gastronomic satisfaction.
-Finally, after three hours of chatting and devouring sweets together, you find a deeper personal connection with your friend.
+Second, tiny food (for some inexplicable reason) gives me a feeling of extreme gastronomic satisfaction.
+Finally, after three hours of chatting and devouring sweets together you find a deeper personal connection with your friend.

 My love for afternoon tea was born three years ago in Sri Lanka where, inspired by the country’s colonial past, my friend Yash and I had the first afternoon tea together.
 We decided that it should become a tradition.
 When Yash planned a trip to Boston I knew exactly where to take her.

 Boston Public Library, with its gorgeous ceiling artwork, grand lions guarding the main staircase, and beautiful sun-lit courtyard, is one of my favorite spots in the city.
 I could sit here with a book and a cup of coffee all day and be happy.
 But the fact that they serve afternoon tea in this majestic setting makes it a dream come true.

 The set up for afternoon tea is bright and clean with white linens, fine china with silver pattern, and sunlight coming from the windows facing the open courtyard.
 To complete the picture the menu is printed on a page of a vintage book.